-- US 20-26 will be a limited access highway that retains a speed of at least 45 miles per hour. - A grade separated interchange is anticipated at the following intersections: SH16/US 20-26, SH16/Ustick Road and SH16/Franklin Road. - Multi-modal centers will be encouraged near these interchanges - Future bus routes will be on the arterial grid and will primarily serve neighborhood centers - Ultimately, all arterial intersections and many half-mile intersections will have signal lights - McMillan Road provides the best opportunity to create a North Meridian "community-oriented" transit boulevard, with emphasis on amenities and pedestrian-scale neighborhoods, services and character.
+- US 20-26 will be a limited access highway that retains a speed of at least 45 miles per hour. - A grade separated interchange is anticipated at the following intersections: SH16/US 20-26, SH16/Ustick Road and SH16/Franklin Road. - Multi-modal centers will be encouraged near these interchanges - Future bus routes will be on the arterial grid and will primarily serve neighborhood centers - Ultimately, all arterial intersections and many half-mile intersections will have signal lights

+McMillan Road provides the best opportunity to create a North Meridian "community-oriented" transit boulevard, with emphasis on amenities and pedestrianscale neighborhoods, services and character.
+Ustick and other roads are also appropriate corridors for future transit.